-The Security Builder® line of products provides the cryptography for a variety of Certicom products, including movianCryptTM, movianVPNTM, SSL PlusTM, WTLS PlusTM, TrustpointTM, PKI products and toolkits as well as MobileTrustTMCA services and certificates.
+The Security Builder® line of products provides the cryptography for a variety of Certicom products, including movianCryptTM, movianVPNTM, SSL PlusTM, WTLS PlusTM, and TrustpointTM PKI products.

-2.1 Security Builder® Government Solutions Edition 1.0 (C Module) Cryptographic Module, Specification, Parts and Interfaces
+2. Security Builder® Government Solutions Edition 1.0 (C Module)

+2.1 Cryptographic Module Specification

 This Security Policy is for the SBGSE C Module product.
-The SBGSE C Module is a single product that is suitable for both embedded and desktop applications and implements DES, TDES, SHA-1 and AES FIPS approved algorithms and HMAC, MD5 in non-FIPS mode.
+The SBGSE C Module is a single product that is suitable for both embedded and desktop applications and implements DES, TDES, SHA-1, HMAC SHA-1, and AES FIPS approved algorithms and DESX, MD5, HMAC MD5 in non-FIPS mode.

-The SBGSE C Module is validated against FIPS 140-2 Level 1 for two representative C Modules: Pocket PC, (representative embedded platforms) and Windows® 98 (representative server platform).
-The SBGSE C Module is supplied in the form of shared libraries.
+The SBGSE C Module is designed to run on the Palm OS embedded platform running Palm OS 4 (or a compatible version of the operating system; in accordance with G.5).
+The SBGSE C Module is validated against FIPS 140-2 Level 1 on a Palm Vx handheld running Palm OS 4.1.
+The SBGSE C Module is supplied in the form of a Palm OS DLL.
 The SBGSE C Module is a multi-chip stand-alone module as classified by FIPS 140-2.